 Sometimes, data and oversight gets in the way.

 It was not only the co-heads who operated in silos.
 Silos, as anyone who has worked in financial services will know, are endemic.
 They are no regrettable externality of a modern organisation, but a fundamental ideological choice that it makes.
 “Downskilling” and specialisation — and by “specialisation” I mean “atomising a process into a myriad of functions so limited in scope that they can be carried out by non specialists, following a playbook” — is no accident, but precisely what our modernist, reductionist, data-obsessed times demand.
 Not an accident, but one waiting to happen.

 Silos are kryptonite to subject matter experts: there is a reverse-emergence problem here though.
-If you diffuse one subject matter expert’s skills among five school-leavers from Bucharest, you lose something: you trade a somewhat expensive capacity for a small amount of magic for a whole lot of cheap faffing around: lateral escalation.' misunderstanding; confusion .
-If you cut open the golden goose, you do not get the egg.
+If you diffuse one subject matter expert’s skills among five school-leavers from Bucharest, you lose something: you trade a somewhat expensive capacity for a small amount of magic for a whole lot of cheap faffing around: lateral escalation. misunderstanding; confusion.
+If you cut open the golden goose, you do not get an infinite supply of golden eggs.